-The copperband butterfly is native to the coral reefs or rocky shores in the Western Pacific Ocean–Indonesia, the Philippines, etc. It’s not likely that this fish will spawn in captivity, but in the wild, they do form monogamous pairs, when breeding.
+The copperband butterfly is a saltwater fish native to the coral reefs or rocky shores in the Western Pacific Ocean–Indonesia, the Philippines, etc. It’s not likely that this fish will spawn in captivity, but in the wild, they do form monogamous pairs, when breeding.

 These fish can be shy–so if you have boisterous, aggressive tangs or other fish that will compete aggressively for food, you should target feed the copperband butterfly to ensure they receive adequate nutrition.

 In general, most copperband butterflyfish will not attack the corals in your tank–but they do tend to enjoy eating clams, tube worms, and mollusks, and they may pick at large fleshy coral polyps, so technically, they are not really reef safe, but there are a lot of reports of people keeping them safely with their corals.
 I would advise caution if you are not willing to tolerate nipping at your clams or invertebrates.

 The Copperband butterflyfish is popular, beautiful, but infamously challenging to keep alive in a home aquarium.
 Many individuals never acclimate to life in a home aquarium and learn to take the foods offered.
 Particular care should be given, when introducing them to the tank, to be ready to offer some of the most enticing natural foods during this adjustment period.

 Selecting a healthy fish